MattWaste/MattWaste/README.md

 ## 🌍 A Little About Me:
 - 🌆 I'm based in Brooklyn New York
-- 🚀 Currently working as a ** freelance software engineer ** mixing insights from years in brand and marketing — I can't do it all but I can sure try :)
+- 🚀 Currently working as a ** freelance software engineer **
-- 🎧 Passionate about music, with 10 years previously at Ableton and i own a software company called **MW Devices**
+- 🎧 Passionate about music: 10 years at Ableton and i own a software company called **MW Devices**
 - 🏕️ + 🚵 Love to bike and camp, some times on the same trip

 ## 🛠️ Tech Stack: